isginf/libnfsidmap-regex/README.md

 ## DESCRIPTION
 The  regex  plugin  parses  NFSv4  user and groups names using regex to extract the local user or group.
-NFSv4 names are created by adding con‐ stant strings before and after the local user and group names.
+NFSv4 names are created by adding constant strings before and after the local user and group names.

 It  additionally  supports  an additional configuration file for static group mappings.